 Powering Science and Commercialization in Low Earth Orbit

-ROSA technology will soon be powering humanity’s greatest engineering achievement, the ISS.
+ROSA technology is now powering humanity’s greatest engineering achievement, the ISS.
 Redwire is under contract by Boeing to provide ISS Roll-Out Solar Arrays (iROSA) to augment the station’s existing solar arrays.
 Redwire is responsible for the design, analysis, manufacture, test, and delivery of six new solar arrays.